Factbox: Uber operates in more than 90 European cities, despite legal battles

-(Reuters) - Uber faces having to withdraw ride hailing services in London, its busiest European market, after local regulator Transport for London pulled the company’s license for private hire cabs on Friday, a move Uber said it planned to appeal.
+REUTERS - Uber faces having to withdraw ride hailing services in London, its busiest European market, after local regulator Transport for London pulled the company’s licence for private hire cabs on Friday, a move Uber said it planned to appeal.

 Only in two cities across the region - Berlin and Athens - does Uber offer rides with officially licensed taxi drivers which allow passengers to hail UberTaxis as they pass on the street.
 In other cities, Uber’s private hire cabs must be ordered before a journey.